spbu-coding-2024/graphs-graphs-team-4/README.md

-**GraphViz** — is a desktop application with a graphical interface designed to visualize graphs, analyze their structure using modern and classical algorithms, and save the analysis results to various storages.
+**GraphVizScript** — is a desktop application with a graphical interface designed to visualize graphs, analyze their structure using modern and classical algorithms, and save the analysis results to various storages.

 **Screenshots:**